williamjhedley/research-call-tracker/README.md

 ## How to run it

-You'll need Python installed.
+You will need to have Python installed.
 Then there are three one-time setup steps, after which you just run the scripts.

 **1. Install the libraries.** These handle the market data, the spreadsheet, the